Roadside Weed and Pest Control Project

 For more information on Catcus Wheel, visit the Agriculture Victoria website, or contact us.

 Reporting Roadside Weeds and Pests

 In order to most efficiently utilise funding, council is collecting and mapping information input from contractors, individuals, landcare groups, community groups and ‘friends-of’ groups.
 Council encourages any individual or community group with local knowledge relating to weed and/or pest information to contact the council in order to stay informed of current and emerging weed and rabbit issues in the shire.

-The Roadside Weeds and Rabbit Reporting Form is available online to report any occurrence of weeds or rabbits throughout the shire.
+The Roadside Weeds and Rabbit Reporting Form is available online to report any occurrence of weeds or rabbits in rural areas throughout the shire.

 Roadside Weeds and Rabbit Reporting form >>